chongshenng/pyconde2025/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=pyconde2025&repo=966052297)

+Additionally, you should have [Docker installed](https://docs.docker.com/engine/install/) on your system.

 The two alternatives to using Codespaces are:
 1. Clone this repository and run the Dev Container from your VS Code.
 2. Clone this repository and install the latest version of Flower in a new Python environment with `pip install -U "flwr[simulation]"`.